How to add a Panel, Section and Controls to the Customize Panel

 In the next lesson, we will learn how to grab the “Copyright Text” Setting value and output it to the frontend.

-4 thoughts on “How to add a Panel, Section and Controls to the Customize Panel”
+4 Replies to “How to add a Panel, Section and Controls to the Customize Panel”